Foo Fighters play Pyramid Stage at Glastonbury 2023 as mystery band The Churnups revealed

-Foo Fighters have taken to the Pyramid Stage at Glastonbury 2023, finally confirming that they are behind mystery band The Churnups.
+Foo Fighters took to the Pyramid Stage at Glastonbury today (June 23) finally confirming that they were behind mystery band The Churnups.

-Foos frontman Dave Grohl was spotted backstage earlier today, with eagled-eyed fans noticing Arctic Monkeys stage gear in the background which appeared to confirmed that the picture is new.
+Foos frontman Dave Grohl was spotted backstage earlier today, with eagled-eyed fans noticing Arctic Monkeys stage gear in the background which appeared to confirm that the picture was new.

 The band opened with ‘All My Life’, with Grohl telling the crowd: “All right motherfuckers, let’s dance!”